Skip to main content

 Navajo Weaving, Jewelry, and Material Arts References

 The reference literature on Navajo weaving is among the most actively collected categories in Southwest books.
 Nonabah Bryan and Stella Young's Navajo Native Dyes, Noël Bennett's weaving guides, Gladys Reichard's weaving studies, and the comprehensive rug identification manuals used by traders and collectors carry consistent value.
 Silver work references — Marc Simmons and Frank Turley's Southwestern Colonial Ironwork, early studies of Navajo silver by Arthur Woodward — and Pueblo pottery identification guides are also in demand.
-Trading post families and serious collectors in the Farmington area accumulate these references over decades, and when an estate disperses, I want to evaluate them before anything goes to a thrift store.
+Trading post families and serious collectors in the Farmington area accumulate these references over decades, and when an estate disperses, it's worth having me look at photos before anything goes to a thrift store.

 Energy Industry Technical Libraries